 In 1749, Louis XV’s chief mistress, Jeanne-Antoinette Poisson, the Marquise de Pompadour, saw the potential the Grand Trianon offered them as a private retreat from the royal court of Versailles.
 She and Louis XV began to spend more time there.
 In 1750, Louis XV renovated several rooms in the north wing of the Grand Trianon and began making improvements to its surrounding gardens.
 He added a vegetable garden, a botanical garden, a fig orchard and several greenhouses (which were still a rare innovation at the time).
-He also had two new structures built in the French Garden: the French Pavilion in 1750, and the Cool Pavilion in 1753.
+He also had two new structures built in the French Garden: the French Pavilion in 1750, and the Cool Pavilion in 1753 (more on those in my post about the Petit Trianon).
 In 1762, construction began on a small château located 450 meters (1,476 feet) east of the Grand Trianon (a short five minute walk away).
-This new residence was called “the Petit Trianon” and was designed according to the tastes and preferences of Madame de Pompadour.
+This new residence was called “the Petit Trianon” and was designed according to the taste and preferences of Madame de Pompadour.
 The building of the Petit Trianon led to the rechristening of the Marble Trianon as “the Grand Trianon.”
 Sadly, Madame de Pompadour passed away in 1764—four years before the Petit Trianon’s completion in 1768.
 Her successor, Jeanne Bécu, the Comtesse du Barry, would occupy the château in her stead.

 During the French Revolution the Château de Versailles, its grounds, and its associated residences (including the Grand Trianon) were declared national property.
 When the monarchy was overthrown in July 1792, it was decided that all of the furniture, mirrors, bronzes, art works, and other valuables at Versailles would be sold off with the exception of those items deemed to have historic or artistic value.
 The Grand Trianon’s original furnishings were all lost during this time.
 The residence was largely neglected for a number of years, although its condition did not deteriorate as badly as that of the Petit Trianon and the Hameau de la Reine.